 Limited-service library card

 Pennsylvania residents who hold a valid library card from an out–of-county library or a State library card are eligible to receive a limited-service card for Berks County Public Libraries.
-Cardholders can borrow physical materials at any BCPL location but cannot borrow digital media types such as Overdrive/Libby, Hoopla, RB Digital, etc. A limited-service card also does not give access to the ACCESS PA Statewide Library Card program or give the ability to utilize ILL to request materials from libraries outside Berks County.
+Cardholders can borrow physical materials at any BCPL location (with the exception of Library of Things) but cannot borrow digital media types such as Overdrive/Libby, Hoopla, RB Digital, etc. A limited-service card also does not give access to the ACCESS PA Statewide Library Card program or give the ability to utilize ILL to request materials from libraries outside Berks County.

 I work/go to school in Berks County.
 How do I get a full-service card?